Notable People

 The defining late-career turn came in 2025.

 In her New Yorker essay explaining why she left the Washington Post, Marcus wrote that it was her forty-first year at the paper and described publisher Will Lewis's decision to kill a column she had written criticizing Jeff Bezos's newly narrowed vision for the opinion section.
-The piece is valuable not just as newsroom drama but as biography.
+The piece is valuable as newsroom drama and as biography.
 It shows what Marcus believed editorial pages were for.

 She argued against narrowing the range of acceptable opinion.
-She defended the idea that readers should trust that columnists are writing what they actually think, not what ownership has predetermined as acceptable.
-That dispute was about workplace power, but it was also about a theme that ran through her whole body of work: institutions matter only when their internal rules are real.
+She defended the idea that readers should trust that columnists are writing what they actually think, rather than what ownership has predetermined as acceptable.
+That dispute was about workplace power, but it was also about a theme that ran through her whole body of work: institutions matter only when their internal rules are enforced.

 By the time Marcus left, the old distinction between her subject and her setting had collapsed.
 A columnist who had spent years writing about the rule of law, judicial independence, and constitutional stress ended up confronting the ethics of power inside her own institution.